-4730-4-02 Standards and procedures for withdrawal management for drug or alcohol addiction.
+4730-4-02 Standards and procedures for withdrawal management for substance use disorder drug or alcohol addiction.

-- (A) In order to provide ambulatory detoxification, as that term is defined in rule 4730-4-01 of the Administrative Code, a physician assistant shall comply with all of the following requirements: - (1) The physician assistant shall hold a valid prescriber number. - (2) The physician assistant shall provide withdrawal management under the supervision of a physician who provides withdrawal management as part of the physician's normal course of practice and with whom the physician assistant has a supervision agreement. - (3) The physician assistant shall comply with all state and federal laws and rules applicable to prescribing, including holding a DATA 2000 waiver to prescribe buprenorphine if buprenorphine is to be prescribed for withdrawal management in a medical office, public sector clinic, or urgent care facility. - (4) The physician assistant who practices in a healthcare facility shall comply with all policies of the healthcare facility concerning the provision of withdrawal management. - (B) Prior to providing ambulatory detoxification, as that term is defined in rule 4730-4-01 of the Administrative Code, for any substance use disorder the physician assistant shall inform the patient that ambulatory detoxification alone is not substance abuse treatment.
-If the patient prefers substance abuse treatment, the physician assistant shall comply with the requirements of section 3719.064 of the Revised Code, by completing all of the following actions: - (1) Both orally and in writing, give the patient information about all drugs approved by the U.S. food and drug administration for use in medication-assisted treatment, including withdrawal management.
-That information was given shall be documented in the patient's medical record. - (2) If the patient agrees to enter opioid treatment and the physician assistant determines that such treatment is clinically appropriate, the physician assistant shall refer the patient to an opioid treatment program licensed or certified by the Ohio department of mental health and addiction services to provide such treatment or to a physician, physician assistant, or advanced practice registered nurse who provides treatment using Naltrexone or who holds the DATA 2000 waiver to provide office-based treatment for opioid use disorder.
-The name of the program, physician, physician assistant, or advanced practice registered nurse to whom the patient was referred, and the date of the referral shall be documented in the patient record.
+- (A) In order to provide ambulatory detoxification-withdrawal management, as that term is defined in rule 4730-4-01 of the Administrative Code, a physician assistant shall comply with all of the following requirements: - (1) The physician assistant shall hold a valid prescriber number. - (2) The physician assistant shall provide withdrawal management under the supervision of a physician who provides withdrawal management as part of the physician's normal course of practice and with whom the physician assistant has a supervision agreement. - (3) The physician assistant shall comply with all state and federal laws and rules applicable to prescribing, including holding a DATA 2000 waiver to prescribe buprenorphine if buprenorphine is to be prescribed for withdrawal management in a medical office, public sector clinic, or urgent care facility. - (4) The physician assistant who practices in a healthcare facility shall comply with all policies of the healthcare facility concerning the provision of withdrawal management. - (B) Prior to providing ambulatory withdrawal management detoxification, as that term is defined in rule 4730-4-01 of the Administrative Code, for any substance use disorder the physician assistant shall inform the patient that ambulatory withdrawal management detoxification alone is not complete treatment for a substance use disorder abuse treatment.
+If the patient prefers continuing treatment for a substance use disorder abuse treatment, the physician assistant shall comply with the requirements of section 3719.064 of the Revised Code, by completing all of the following actions: - (1) Both orally and in writing, give tThe patient shall be provided information about all medications drugs approved by the United-States food and drug administration for use in medication-assisted treatment, including withdrawal management and.
+That information was given shall be documented in the patient's medical record. - (2) If the patient agrees to enter opioid treatment for opioid use disorder and the physician assistant determines that such treatment is clinically appropriate, the physician assistant shall refer the patient to an opioid treatment program or other facility licensed or certified by the Ohio department of mental health and addiction services to provide such treatment or to a physician, physician assistant, or advanced practice registered nurse who provides treatment using Naltrexone or who holds the DATA 2000 waiver to provides office-based treatment for opioid use disorder.
+The name of the program, physician, physician assistant, or advanced practice registered nurse to whom the patient was referred, and the date of the referral, and confirmation of acceptance of the referral by the program, physician, physician assistant, or advanced practice registered nurse shall be documented in the patient record.